-Step 1 | Organizing the existing.
+Step 1 | Organizing the existing

-Step 2 | Assessing for purchases.
+Step 2 | Assessing for purchases

-Step 3 | Shopping!
+Step 3 | Shopping

-Step 4 | Setting up, styling, and accessorizing the space.
+Step 4 | Setting up, styling, and accessorizing the space

-I use the rule of odds.
+We use the rule of odds.
 Things arranged in odd numbers are more appealing, memorable, and effective than even-numbered groupings.
 This applies to throw pillows, shelf decor, hanging wall art, and more.

-I always strive for asymmetrical symmetry.
+We always strive for asymmetrical symmetry.
 This design oxymoron creates aesthetic pleasure.
 For example, the client had two desks set up.
 One for vanity and one for studying.
-I hung a mirror on one side, and a chalkboard on the other.
+We hung a mirror on one side, and a chalkboard on the other.
 There is a decorative lamp on one side and a study lamp on the other.
 The desks are accessorized symmetrically but they do not perfectly match.

 Aside from these tips, intuition plays a role when decorating.
 Keep on shifting and adjusting things until they look beautiful to you.

-I hung artwork under the window.
+We hung artwork under the window.
 This is super unconventional, but it is an elegant solution for a large piece that the client loves and wants in her room but did not seem to have the wall space for.
 Hanging the art here avoided a cluttered feeling that we could have easily fallen into if we had cramped it onto another wall.
 It also doubled the size of her window.
-Basement windows are so hight that the area underneath may be an opportunity for artwork.
+Basement windows are so high that the area underneath may be an opportunity for artwork.
 Consider it!

-I switched out the outdated ceiling lights for contemporary light fixtures that created a bright, soft light quality.
+We switched out the outdated ceiling lights for contemporary light fixtures that created a bright, soft light quality.

 Because this client is so young, her style may change.
 We ensured that her larger and more expensive furniture pieces are in neutral colours and simple designs.
 These items are completely timeless and ageless.
-When designing for young people, I strive to be bold in representing their current style while giving space and freedom to grow into different styles.
-My client will be able to change her decor to match this growth if she chooses in years down the line.
+When designing for young people, we strive to be bold in representing their current style while giving space and freedom to grow into different styles.
+Our client will be able to change her decor to match this growth if she chooses years down the line.
 She now has an amazing base to start with and can simply swap out pieces with confidence that she will always turn out with a cohesive and stunning room.